What are the Dangers of Going Through Detox Alone?

+There are many reasons why a person should not consider going through detox alone.
 After deciding to quit drugs or alcohol, many people decide that they want to self-detox.
 Such a decision is not wise, and in many cases, self-detox can be deadly.
 A lot of people try to detox alone from alcohol, and when compared with detoxing from drugs, alcohol is much more dangerous.

 It’s quite common for people to wish they were dead while detoxing from various drugs.
 However, alcohol is the only substance that can actually kill a person who is trying to detox from it.
 Every year, nearly 16 million Americans try to fight back against a drug or alcohol addiction.

 Close to 5 percent of these individuals suffer seizures while they’re passing through acute alcohol withdrawal.
 Depending on the circumstances, anywhere from 7 to 25 percent of individuals actually die from the most dangerous portion of alcohol withdrawal.
+For this reason, going through detox alone is not advised.

 Although alcohol is the most dangerous substance that people try to self-detox from, other substances can also be dangerous.
 Many people are under the impression that detoxing from their substance of choice is a simple and easy process.
 However, such a belief is far from the truth.